 The system provides obstacle distance indication through the information display.
 The distance indicator displays when the transmission is in reverse (R).

 The indicator displays:

-- As the distance to the obstacle decreases the indicator blocks illuminate and move towards the vehicle icon - If there is no obstacle detected, the distance indicator blocks are grayed Out conjunction with the interior and exterior mirrors for maximum coverage.
-Objects that are close to either corner of the bumper or under the bumper, might not be seen on the screen due to the limited coverage of the camera system.
+- As the distance to the obstacle decreases the indicator blocks illuminate and move towards the vehicle icon. - If there is no obstacle detected, the distance indicator blocks are grayed out.

 REAR VIEW CAMERA